5 Reasons Grandparents Can File for Custody of Grandchild

 Can grandparents get custody over father?

-However, there are some circumstances under which grandparents may be favored over the child’s father.
+However, there are some circumstances under which grandparents may be favoured over the child’s father.
 For example, if the father is deemed unfit due to substance abuse or violence, the Court may decide that it is in the child’s best interests to be placed with the grandparents.

 Additionally, if the father has been absent from the child’s life, the grandparents may be able to demonstrate that they have provided a more stable and consistent parenting presence.